 - It can also be a good sign if the dentist is a vocational trainer (i. e. a dentist who trains newbie dentists), as they may be the more nurturing and people-oriented types.

-You should also check that the dentists on your shortlist are actually licensed to practice dentistry – one can never be too careful: Check a dentist’s license to practice
+- Check that the dentists on your shortlist are actually licensed to practice dentistry – one can never be too careful: Check a dentist’s license to practice

 It’s quackery (check out Quackwatch for more information).

 Be careful when websites state that they have “the” solution for dental anxiety, and “the” solution is sedation dentistry (or twilight sleep, or sleep dentistry).
 Sedation should be used in addition to having a good relationship with your dentist, not as a replacement.
 You can find out more here: Ways of Tackling Dental Fears

 Corporate Chains: Avoid large dental chains, especially in the US.
 The dentists there have to work to meet a quota, and these chains don’t have the best interests of either dentists or patients at heart.
 If you do a Google search for chains like Aspen Dental or Allcare Dental, you will find a lot of dissatisfied patients (and disillusioned dentists).

 Over the last decade, Corporate Chain practices have become much more common in the UK as well.
 It is best to find an independent dentist who owns or is a partner in the practice and who then has a stake in providing continuity of care and preserving his/her reputation in the locality.

 As an anxious patient, once you have found a dentist you like and trust, you will want to stick with them.
 Dentists are more likely to move on if they are working for a chain, so keep this in mind.